Buy online and

 Bookplates, also known as ex-libris, have since the 15th century been placed in books to declare ownership.
-Many artists, some famous such as William Hogarth, Aubrey Beardsley and John Piper, have designed bookplates, and many significant people
+Many artists, some famous such as William Hogarth, Aubrey Beardsley and John Piper, have designed bookplates, and many significant people (e.g. Samuel Pepys and Rudyard Kipling) have used them, but a personal bookplate has been available to anyone owning a library and wishing to place in the books a printed design as a mark of possession.

-OUR LATEST BOOK
+OUR LATEST BOOKS

 THE FRANKS CATALOGUE IS DIGITIZED AND AVAILABLE ONLINE

 Library staff in Toronto have earned our warmest thanks by converting into digital form the Catalogue of the Franks Collection of British and American Bookplates in the British Museum Department of Prints and Drawings.
 Rather than paying out £400 or more for ever-scarcer copies of this important reference work, you can now find it online.
-Each of the three volumes can be downloaded free of charge, without copyright restriction, in PDF format, which is partly searchable.
+Each of the three volumes can be downloaded free of charge, without copyright restriction, in PDF format, which is partly searchable, or in a choice of several other formats.
 Alternatively, you may flip through the pages online (but not downloadable).
-The links to the three volumes are:

 VOL.1 A-G